jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 36-39m at 30tph (+8m)
 * CR2 changing to District at VIC in 37-39m at 27tph (+9m)
 * WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 36-42m at 12tph (+10m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 37-42m at 12tph (+10m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 40-44m at 12tph (+13m)

 From Wimbledon to Moorgate (7m better)